FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/01-FAIR skills & principles/01-FAIR skills & principles.md

 |---|---|

 ### Accessible
-For the digital object to be accessible
+For the digital object to be accessible,

 - the metadata and the object content should be understandable to both humans and machines, and
 - the digital object should be stored in a trusted repository.